-9 James Mallet, Hybridization, Ecological Races and the Nature of Species: Empirical Evidence for the Ease of Speciation, 363 PHIL.
+&lt;sup>9 James Mallet, Hybridization, Ecological Races and the Nature of Species: Empirical Evidence for the Ease of Speciation, 363 PHIL.
 TRANS.
 R. SOC'Y B. 2971, 2972 (2008).

 While the Biological Species Concept is very important, it has never been the only species concept adopted by taxonomists.
-In fact, over the past few decades, the number of competing concepts has grown, to the point that there are currently approximately two dozen different species concepts that taxonomists have proposed.10 Some of the most commonly discussed species concepts include the Biological Species Concept (as discussed above, defined by reproductive isolation), the Ecological Species Concept (defined by niches or adaptive zones), the Evolutionary Species Concept (defined by evolutionary roles and tendencies), the Cohesion Species Concept (defined by phenotypic cohesion), the Phylogenetic Species Concept (defined by clusters of phenotypes), and the Genotypic Cluster Species Concept (defined by genotypic clusters).11 The Phylogenetic Species Concept, in particular, has become very influential in recent years.12
+In fact, over the past few decades, the number of competing concepts has grown, to the point that there are currently approximately two dozen different species concepts that taxonomists have proposed.
+Some of the most commonly discussed species concepts include the Biological Species Concept (as discussed above, defined by reproductive isolation), the Ecological Species Concept (defined by niches or adaptive zones), the Evolutionary Species Concept (defined by evolutionary roles and tendencies), the Cohesion Species Concept (defined by phenotypic cohesion), the Phylogenetic Species Concept (defined by monophyly, or by fixed character differences), the Phenetic Species Concept (defined by clusters of phenotypes), and the Genotypic Cluster Species Concept (defined by genotypic clusters).
+The Phylogenetic Species Concept, in particular, has become very influential in recent years.